attorney755/Country_Information_App/README.md

 - **Testing**: Confirmed both servers are serving traffic via the load balancer, ensuring the setup works as intended.
 ```

-This README file now includes the Docker Hub repository URL, image name, and tags, providing a comprehensive overview of your deployment process and the technologies involved.
+This README file now includes the exact commands to build the Docker image locally.
+If you need any further assistance or have additional updates, feel free to ask!
+If everything is satisfactory, please let me know, and I'll consider this conversation resolved.
+Thank you! 😊🌟

+Take care and have a great day! 👋🌟